ansys/pyoptislang/doc/source/user_guide/design_evaluation.rst

 If a design has all parameters specified in the project, you can use the :func:`get_reference_design() <ansys.optislang.core.nodes.RootSystem.create_design>` method to obtain the design's reference values.
-You can then modify parameters values using methods in the :class:`Design() <ansys.optislang.core.project_parametric.Design>` class.
+You can then modify parameter values using methods in the
+:class:`Design() <ansys.optislang.core.project_parametric.Design>` class.

 .. code:: python